o3de/o3de.org/content/docs/user-guide/networking/multiplayer/spawning.md

 ## Examples in MultiplayerSample Project

-A practical example of an implementation for a spawner is [`MultiplayerSampleSystemComponent`](https://github.com/o3de/o3de-multiplayersample/blob/2c84827ffb20082b8c16fc0edc65cd49226f3cd2/Gem/Code/Source/MultiplayerSampleSystemComponent.cpp) in the  [MultiplayerSample project](https://github.com/o3de/o3de-multiplayersample/).
+A practical example of an implementation for a spawner is [`MultiplayerSampleSystemComponent`](https://github.com/o3de/o3de-multiplayersample/blob/2c84827ffb20082b8c16fc0edc65cd49226f3cd2/Gem/Code/Source/MultiplayerSampleSystemComponent.cpp) in [MultiplayerSample Project](https://github.com/o3de/o3de-multiplayersample/).
 MultiplayerSample Project implements a "round robin"-style spawning system that gathers entities with `NetworkPlayerSpawnerComponents`. `MultiplayerSampleSystemComponent` then queries that system during the `OnPlayerJoin` event.
 The `OnPlayerLeave` event simply marks the entity that's passed in for removal.

-For more information about the MultiplayerSample project, refer to the [MultiplayerSample README](https://github.com/o3de/o3de-multiplayersample/blob/development/README.md).
+For more information about MultiplayerSample Project, refer to the [MultiplayerSample README](https://github.com/o3de/o3de-multiplayersample/blob/development/README.md).

 ## Simple Player Spawning component

 The Simple Network Player Spawner level component provides a straightforward way to set up `OnPlayerJoin` and `OnPlayerLeave` events.
 It implements a common use case for handling those events, specifically: when a player joins, create a networked entity for that player, and when a player leaves, remove that entity.

 For more information, refer to [Simple Network Player Spawner component](/docs/user-guide/components/reference/multiplayer/simple-player-spawner).